 Dressing with flair and dressing for the weather are tricky to do at once.
 Valentine’s Day, especially, is a day when we want to express our style and look our best, but it happens to be in the middle of February, which often coincides with snowmageddon.

-We’ve covered Valentine’s Day outfits on CF before, but today I’ll show you some very snow-specific looks for those ultra-cold temps.
+We’ve covered Valentine’s Day outfits on CF before (and here’s an updated guide to cute Valentines outfits for 2021), but today I’ll show you some very snow-specific looks for those ultra-cold temps.

 One style goal of mine for this winter was to stop myself from viewing extra layers as a limitation to my outfit, and start using them as an enhancement.
 I challenge all of you to do the same, especially this Valentine’s Day!
 Once I started doing this, I found I looked more put-together.
 It actually brought my style to a whole new level!

 Keep reading for ideas on how to flaunt what you’ve got this Valentine’s Day (without freezing it off).

 This outfit is on the fancier side, so it’s great for an elegant date night.
 The romantic red of the dress is perfect for Valentine’s Day, but you definitely can’t wear it alone in this weather.
 Pick out some patterned tights, and then pull on over-the-knee socks over the tights for added interest and warmth.

 Next, find tall boots that end just before your knee and allow the socks to peek out.
 If you can, opt for a block heel over a stiletto for extra balance and ease of movement on slippery sidewalks.

 This oversized scarf is a cozy way to keep your arms and neck warm, since it can be unfolded into a shawl.
 (Obviously, add a coat over top if it’s freezing out!)
 Finish the look with gold drop earrings to draw attention to your face.